weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 <h2 id="configuring-cortex-for-your-production-environment">Configuring Cortex for Your Production Environment</h2>

-Next you are going to enable Cortex to start pushing metrics to Weave Cloud.
+Next, enable Cortex to start pushing metrics to Weave Cloud.

-**1** Log onto the master Kubernetes node and run the following to get the cortex.yml file and also update the file with your Weave Cloud token:
+**1.** Log onto the master Kubernetes node and run the following to get the `cortex.yml` file and then update the file with your Weave Cloud token:

 <!-- TODO replace this with the proper yaml generator -->